e2ebridge/bpmn/README.md

-bpmn.js
+bpmn
 ================

 Introduction
 ------------
+This module executes BPMN 2.0 processes.

 BPMN execution is deemed to be a good way to describe process oriented business logic.
 This is especially true if we have to describe the orchestration and collaboration of service- and UI-interactions.
-Many of these interactions are asynchronous and event driven making node an ideal candidate for implementing a BPMN engine.
+Many of these interactions are asynchronous and event driven making Node.js an ideal candidate for implementing a BPMN engine.

-To draw the BPMN file each BPMN 2.0 compliant tool can be used.
-If you want to have support by creating the handler files we recommend the node package (TODO).
+To draw the BPMN file to be executed each BPMN 2.0 compliant tool can be used.

+We are working on a simple browser based BPMN 2.0 editor also utilizing Node.js as backend.
+You may learn more about our efforts and other Node.js packages on [http://e2ebridge.com](http://e2ebridge.com).

 Installation
 ------------